-Warren Energy Engineering (WEE) has deep expertise in all facets of energy efficient practices, processes, technologies and programs supporting the utility companies in the implementation of large-scale efficiency programs.
+Warren Energy (WE) has deep expertise in all facets of energy efficient practices, processes, technologies and programs supporting the utility companies in the implementation of large-scale efficiency programs.
 Our integrated approach to program evaluation provides an efficient method of delivering sustainable and repeatable results that meet program goals.

 The baseline is other than in-situ

 Understand the savings from individual measures and not just the entire project